 During this period of growth, however, disagreements among congregations in Michigan arose about such topics as the singing of hymns (instead of only psalms) in worship, secret societies such as the Freemasons, and regular Christian education, among other issues.
 In 1857, several congregations seceded from the then-named Reformed Dutch Church and became the Christian Reformed Church.
 Further secessions in 1882 added to the Christian Reformed Church, as did immigrants who seemed to choose the CRC almost automatically.
 The seceding church in the Netherlands, too, transferred its loyalty to the Christian Reformed Church, leaving the RCA without a sense of historical roots in Europe.

 Despite the loss of congregations through the split with the Christian Reformed Church, through the additions of Midwestern congregations the Reformed Church spread westward and established a presence outside the eastern seaboard.
 Most of the RCA's influence in America continued to be among settlers and immigrants of Dutch descent throughout the nineteenth century--including two congregations organized with Dutch immigrants in Alberta, Canada, in 1909 and 1912--though in 1895 the church started mission programs among Native American Indians.
 A mission program to Appalachian families began in 1899 in Jackson County, Kentucky.
-Ministries to other minority groups began during this time and during the early twentieth century, but only the Native American Indian programs and the ministries in Jackson County still are part of the RCA.
+Ministries to other minority groups began during this time and during the early 1900s, but only the Native American Indian programs and the ministries in Jackson County still are part of the RCA.

 Another expansion of RCA ministry in Canada took place in the middle of the twentieth century, following World War II.
 The RCA worked to assist Dutch immigrants who were leaving Europe and seeking new starts in Canada.
 By 1950, the RCA had ministers working in seven sites helping more than 18,000 immigrants, and two congregations were organized in Ontario.
 This foundational work led to the establishment of the Regional Synod of Canada in 1993.